quochuyy10217/cryptoProject/README.md

 This is a university cryptography project for which we consulted a number of sources.
 We successfully tested it, but we are not responsible for any bugs.

+This program is developed according to the idea presented in the attached .pdf report file.
+You can view it if you want.
+The report file is written in Vietnamese.

 ## References